nasa/cumulus-api/docs/api/content/collections.md

 ## Delete collection

 Delete a collection from Cumulus, but not from CMR.
-The related granules remain in the Cumulus and CMR systems.
+All related granules in Cumulus must have already been deleted from Cumulus.

 ```endpoint
 DELETE /collections/{collectionName}